thestubborndev/finance_tracker_server/README.md

     Currencies['the-dao'],
 ],
 ```
-- See `crypto_assets.js` for full list of supported crypto-assets.
+- See `crypto_assets.js` for a full list of supported crypto-assets.

 #### Plaid Bank Integration (Optional)